PistachioPony/gamesparks-docs/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 "scriptData": null }
 ```

-## Integrating with third-party stores
+## Integrating with Third-Party Stores

 Using a virtual currency is one option when buying Virtual Goods, but what if you want to hook up to a third-party store to handle real money transactions?
 GameSparks supports integration with Google Play, the iOS App Store and Windows Store to allow you to do just that.
 The next steps will be broken into three sections to cover the specifics of integrating each store type with the GameSparks platform.
 In all cases the underlying flow is the same: